AzerAfram/catOrDog/README.md

 #Cat or Dog?
-This model has been trained to solve the following problem: given a picture of a cat or dog, identify if the image contains a cat or dog.
-It has been trained on the Cats vs Dogs dataset on Kaggle.
+This model has been trained to classifiy of images of cats and dogs.
+Training images was from the <a href = "https://www.kaggle.com/c/dogs-vs-cats">Cats vs Dogs dataset</a> on Kaggle.

 Accuracy:
 <br>